jruales/100DaysOfML/Log.md

 ## Day 8: July 24, 2018
 **Today's Progress**:
 - Continued working on the tutorial from yesterday
-- Experimented with clustering of the tf-idf vectors
+- Experimented with clustering of the tf-idf vectors that I had created for the tutorial

 ## Day 7: July 23, 2018
 **Today's Progress**: